ISISComputingGroup/ds-containers/README.md

 where `<yourhost>` is your externally facing hostname.

 then run
-`sudo nerdctl compose -f compose.yml up`
+`sudo nerdctl compose -f compose.yml up` from ` /home/ds/ds-containers`

 ## Kafka setup